smartnic/sigcomm21_artifact/README.md

 ```

-benchmark_before.k2.out (the first two instructions)
+benchmark_before.k2.out: (the first two instructions)
 ```
 LDXH 0 1 0    // r0 = *(u16 *)(r1 + 0)
 STXH 10 -2 0  // *(u16 *)(r10 - 2) = r0
 ```

-##### Change the input program
+##### Changing the input program

 Here, we modify the input program from `benchmark_before.k2` to `benchmark_after.k2`.
-We can see that K2 will produce a different output.
+We can observe that K2 will produce a different output.

 Run the command to see the difference between `benchmark_before.k2` and `benchmark_after.k2`.
 ```